sddevelopment-be/penguin-pragmatic-patterns/content/concepts/Dreyfus_Model.md

 ### Proficient

 * **Recollection:** Situational.
 The learner is guided by the principles rather than scripts.
 * **Recognition:** Holistic.
 The learner has a profound insight in the goals behind each step in the process, and how they interact.
 They see the higher-level guiding principles.
 They are able to spot deviations from the normal pattern.
 * **Decision:** Intuitive.
 The learner has less need for a deep analysis of the full situation before they can decide on a plan of action.
-They deeply analyze only the most important situational factors.
+They deeply analyse only the most important situational factors.
 * **Awareness:** Monitoring.
 The learner knows the characteristics that have an effect on their approach and meticulously keeps track of all of them.

 ### Expert